2027 COLA for Federal Retirees: June Dip Cuts Running Count to 3.1%

 Original Data: 2027 COLA Dollar Impact by Annuity Size

 What does this actually mean in your monthly check?
-FedTools modeled the 2027 COLA at three scenario points (the FedSmith floor of 3.0%, a mid-case 3.5%, and the TSCL projection of 3.9%) against three typical annuity sizes:
+FedTools modeled the 2027 COLA at four scenario points (a 3.0% floor, a mid-case 3.5%, the 3.9% scenario from TSCL's May projection since trimmed to 3.8%, and Johnson's 4.2% high case) against three typical annuity sizes:

 CSRS retiree (full COLA, no cap)